StevenMMortimer/land-a-job-writing-r-code/index.md

 <blockquote>
   <b>Interview Tip:</b> Have a preference!<br>
-  "I'm open to tibble, but right now I use data.table."
+  "I'm open to using tibbles, but right now I like data.table."
 </blockquote>

 Commit to Open Source